 At a time when some radio lovers fear the loss of audience to other digital media, particularly cell phones and Internet-based media, several presentations showcased the unique role that LP-FM stations can play in emergencies.
 Their hyper-local orientations, along with the robust medium of radio frequency, which can’t be interrupted by outages or hackers, make LP-FM stations the go-to communication medium when disasters strike.
 Players from last year’s story of Wimberley Valley, TX were on hand to reinforce the case.

 That robustness is enhanced when the station gets its energy from solar panels.
 The transmission tower of KUHS is fully solar-powered, as will the refurbished station building–which will also include a pizzeria and brewery.

-Addressing concerns about the changing user behaviors of radio listeners, Ken Freedman–a pioneer in building the bridge between radio and the Internet–gave a sneak preview of his new open-source software, Audience Engine Project, already in use at his NYC-area station WFMU, which will allow stations to build positive, content-based online communities (think: Facebook) around their radio programming.
+Addressing concerns about the changing user behaviors of radio listeners, Ken Freedman–a pioneer in building the bridge between radio and the Internet–gave a sneak preview of his new open-source software, Audience Engine Project, already in use at his NYC-area station WFMU, which will allow stations, primarily the radio base station, to build positive, content-based online communities (think: Facebook) around their radio programming.